aryella-lacerda/react-native-accessibility-engine/README.md

 ## Limitations

-Though the goal of this project is eventually to cover a wide variety of components and situations, v1.0.0 only covers button-components (as in, the Pressable/Touchables).
+Though the goal of this project is eventually to cover a wide variety of components and situations, v0.3.0 only covers:
+- button-components (as in, the Pressable/Touchables)
+- text links
+- sliders
+- components that can be distabled

 ## Contributing